MAGame2025/VillainMan/Market_Research.md

 **Unique Selling Proposition (USP)**
-VillainMan’s Unique Selling Proposition is the promise of a fullfilling expirience like in the mentioned game but in an arcade format with 30 mins game loops.
-It will not have a story and all the focus will go on making the game play and feel right. also the tone will be light and fun.
+VillainMan’s Unique Selling Proposition is the promise of a fulfilling experience like in the mentioned game but in an arcade format with 30 mins game loops.
+It will not have a story and all the focus will go on making the game play and feel rightt. also the tone will be light and fun.
 The player will have several options of villains to choose from with each one providing fun ways to complete the level (one hero might have the ability to fly and shoot lasers while another might have the ability to jump really high and throw big rocks).
-Additional seeling point, given that its a small arcady game it will also be a pretty cheap one time purhcase type of game which might intise some people to try it out.
+Additional selling point, given that its a small arcady game it will also be a pretty cheap one time purchase type of game which might entice some people to try it out.

 **Platform & Distribution Strategy:**